Contact Us

 Complex usage: Some reviews highlight that the product is complex to use.

 Prisma Cloud (DSPM) enables enterprises to leverage data discovery, categorization, and monitoring capabilities.
-Prisma Cloud (DSPM) offers privacy and compliance posture by identifying how sensitive data is copied or consumed across your cloud environments.
+Prisma Cloud (DSPM) offers a privacy and compliance posture by identifying how sensitive data is copied or consumed across your cloud environments.
 With Prisma Cloud (DSPM) administrators can analyze how regulated data moves via various cloud services.

 Features:

-- Automatic data classification: Use over 100 pre-built classifiers to detect, customize, and create personally identifiable information (PII), financial information, health records, developer secrets, and compliance-related data.
+• Automatic data classification: Use over 100 pre-built classifiers to detect, customize, and create personally identifiable information (PII), financial information, health records, developer secrets, and compliance-related data.

 Integrations: Splunk, Tenable, Webhook, Qualys, ServiceNow, PagerDuty, Okta, Jira.